progval/Limnoria/INSTALL.md

 # UNIX/Linux/BSD

-If you're installing Python using your distributor's packages, you may need a python-dev package installed, too.
-If you don't have a '/usr/lib/python2.x/distutils' directory or '/usr/lib/python2.x/config/Makefile' (assuming '/usr/lib/python2.x' is where your Python libs are installed), then you will need a python-dev package.
+If you're installing Python using your distributor's packages, you may need a python-dev or python3-dev package installed, too.
+If you don't have a '/usr/lib/python2.x/distutils' directory or '/usr/lib/python2.x/config/Makefile' or with Python 3 '/usr/lib/python3.x/distutils' or '/usr/lib/python3.x/config/Makefile' (assuming '/usr/lib/python2.x' or '/usr/lib/python3.x' is where your Python libs are installed), then you will need a python-dev or python3-dev package.

 First start by git cloning Limnoria and moving to the cloned repository.